nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![FindByTagCommandScreenshot](images/FindByTagCommandScreenshot.png)

-Figure x.
+Figure 16.
 A screenshot showing the outcome of an `c-tag-find monday friday` command

 #### 3.6 Locating all employees who are available to work today: `c-today`